mdaghlian/figure_finder/README.md

 A secondary function is that it creates a database of figures, using a csv / dict.
 You can then use the search functions and key words to find and display your figure as well as the accompanying metadata.

+The commands in /bin can be called from the command line from anywhere.
+They can be used to print the code for a figure

 See the example notebook